Prototype Number Processing

 Here is the list of all the functions with examples dealing with Numbers.

-NOTE: Make sure you have at least version 1.6 of prototype.js.
+NOTE: Make sure you have the prototype.js version of 1.6.

 |abs()||Returns the absolute value of the number.|